Are you trying to figure out what to do first to promote your business online?

 3).
 Make it fun.

 Social Media needs to be social for results.
 This doesn’t mean that we post pics of what we sell, what we offer and things we have to promote day after day, and that’s it.
 Your audience will probably be bored stiff!
 And unfollow you quickly.
-Schedule some fun things, maybe recipes, jokes, funny videos that you might stop and watch yourself.
+Schedule some fun things, maybe recipes, jokes, funny videos that have some relation to your brand and your clients might stop to watch.
+Try polls and ask questions!
+Another tip is to offer 2 different pics with your product in different settings and ask which one they like better.
 This will keep people engaged with your page and the Facebook really like that!
 It will help long term.

-Think of this marketing rule like a mullet:
+Think of this marketing rule like the opposite of a mullet:

 TIP: If you sell signs, post pics of your signs in a real home setting instead of simply posting the product.
 You can even tag the product on this post.